dtoczala/ibm-cloud-landing-page/README.md

 - [A beginner's guide to artificial intelligence, machine learning, and cognitive computing](https://www.ibm.com/developerworks/library/cc-beginner-guide-machine-learning-ai-cognitive/index.html) - A quick article on the history of artificial intelligence and cognitive computing.
 Interesting just for background information.

 ---
-# Common Bluemix Use Cases
+# Common IBM Cloud Use Cases

 One of the nice things about a Platform as a Service is the fact that it provides a pattern for how to deploy applications and workload onto the Cloud.
-Below are some of the more common patterns (or generic use cases) that we have seen deployed on Bluemix.
+Below are some of the more common patterns (or generic use cases) that we have seen deployed on the IBM Cloud.

 When building cloud based applications and systems, it is often useful to think of things using the dessert analogy.
 We often picture projects as **cupcakes** (small, tasty, proves that the ingredients work together and form something useful), **cakes** (medium sized, proves that the cupcake can scale and serve a wider audience), and **wedding cakes** (big, tasty, built to serve a large population).
 When using this analogy, you can think of the various services as your ingredients (add a pinch of Storage capability, two cups of Watson services, a cup of a Node application,....).
 The effort to build the project is the baking - and your development and implementation team are the bakers.
 What we highlight in the sections below are the basic receipes that have yielded good cupcakes/cakes/wedding cakes.